thinkshout/thinkshout/blog/_posts/2017-06-26-the-2017-thinkshout-interns.md

 **Dream Trip**: Japan.
 I have a lot on my list, but that’s one that’s the most unique.
 I’d love to take a solo trip to Tokyo.

+<br><br>

 We're thrilled to be able to provide these three talented individuals with an opportunity to continue their education.
-We're looking forward to seeing what they can do!